HayatoSasaki/SPOJ/README.md

 # Verðandi
-A study repository to solve problems in Python.
+A study repository to solve problems in Python.<br>
 2022~

 ## Sphere Online Judge (SPOJ)